Jet Charge: A Flavor Prism for Spin Asymmetries at the EIC

-One of the major available tools to effectively deconvolute the experimental information on the flavor and spin structure of the nucleon as encoded in unpolarized and polarized parton distribution functions (PDFs) and their extensions such as transverse momentum distributions (TMDs), is the ``global QCD analysis''.
-It treats all available probes/processes simultaneously to extract the set of universal PDFs.
-For example, for the polarized PDFs, one relies on polarized inclusive deep inelastic scattering (DIS), semi-inclusive DIS (SIDIS), and proton-proton collisions~\cite{deFlorian:2019zkl}.
-In general, fully inclusive DIS data is difficult to disentangle different quark flavors, unless one uses different targets such as the proton, deuteron, and $^3{\rm He}$~\cite{Milner:2018mmz,Maxwell:2019htc}.
-In this regard, the SIDIS process is crucial: it uses the detection of charged pions or kaons in the final state as a flavor tag of the initial-state PDFs, provided the fragmentation functions are well known~\cite{Sato:2019yez}.
+One major tool to effectively deconvolute the experimental information on the flavor and spin structure of the nucleon, as encoded in unpolarized and polarized parton distribution functions (PDFs) and their extensions such as transverse momentum distributions (TMDs), is the ``global QCD analysis''.
+It treats all available probes simultaneously to extract the universal PDF sets.
+For example, for the polarized PDFs, one relies on polarized inclusive deep inelastic scattering (DIS), semi-inclusive DIS (SIDIS) and proton-proton collisions~\cite{deFlorian:2019zkl}.
+In general, in fully inclusive DIS data it is difficult to disentangle different quark flavors, unless one uses different targets such as the proton, deuteron, and $^3{\rm He}$~\cite{Milner:2018mmz,Maxwell:2019htc}.
+In this regard, the SIDIS process is crucial: it uses the detection of hadrons in the final state as a flavor tag of the initial-state PDFs, provided the fragmentation functions are well known~\cite{Sato:2019yez}.